Hand written notes are better than any book, says PrepLadder alumni Dr. Iniya (NEET PG Rank 17)

 Did PrepLadder play a part in your success?
 If yes, how?

-Yes, I registered for NBE Snapshot
+Yes, I registered for NBE Snapshot by PrepLadder.

 Of particular mention is their improvement plan that told me exactly what areas I was lacking in.
 So I did not lose marks even in my weak areas.